info@rubertpartners.com |

 6. The Role of Lawyers in Mediation

-Evaluate whether mediation is suitable,
+- Assessing whether mediation is appropriate,

-Draft or review the Mediation Agreement,
+- Drafting or reviewing the Mediation Agreement,

-Prepare legal and factual summaries, and
+- Preparing legal and factual summaries,

-Ensure that any settlement reached is clear, fair, and enforceable.
+- Ensuring any settlement reached is clear, fair, and enforceable.

 7. After the Mediation: Settlement and Enforceability

-Enforced contractually, or
+- Enforced contractually, or

 Conclusion on How to Start a Mediation in the UAE